When people start researching Invisalign, they often assume there’s one “correct” type of provider.

 - Long-term stability planning and finishing detail

-Invisalign planning is not just “straightening teeth”.
+Invisalign treatment planning is not just “straightening teeth”.
 If bite correction is involved, your provider’s comfort with orthodontics tends to matter more.

 If bite alignment is one of your goals, this is worth reading: Can Invisalign improve bite alignment?.